3rd Cavalry Division "Principe Amedeo Duca d'Aosta": History

 The division was formed on 1 November 1934 as 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" in Milan.
 Although not officially sanctioned the division is considered to be the heir of the 3rd Cavalry Division of Lombardy, which fought in World War I and consisted of the V and VI cavalry brigades and was based in Milan.
-The division consisted of the III Cavalry Brigade "Principe Amedeo Duca d'Aosta" and the 3rd Cavalry Artillery Regiment.
-The cavalry brigade consisted of the cavalry regiments Regiment "Savoia Cavalleria" (3rd) and Regiment "Lancieri di Novara" (5th), the 8th Bersaglieri Regiment, and the III Light Tank Group "San Giorgio".
+The division consisted of the III Cavalry Brigade "Principe Amedeo Duca d'Aosta" and the 3rd Artillery Regiment for Cavalry Division.
+The cavalry brigade consisted of the cavalry regiments Regiment "Savoia Cavalleria" and Regiment "Lancieri di Novara", the 8th Bersaglieri Regiment, and the III Light Tanks Group "San Giorgio".
 On 1 February 1938 the III Cavalry Brigade "Principe Amedeo Duca d'Aosta" was dissolved and its units came under direct command of the division.

 World War II

-In March 1941 the division had to transfer its 3rd Fast Artillery Regiment with the II and III motorized groups to Libya, where they were used to reform the 17th Infantry Division "Pavia"'s 26th Artillery Regiment, which had been destroyed by British forces during the Battle of Beda Fomm on 6-7 February 1941.
+In March 1941 the division had to transfer its 3rd Fast Artillery Regiment "Principe Amedeo Duca d'Aosta" with the II and III motorized groups to Libya, where it was assigned to the 17th Infantry Division "Pavia" to replace the 26th Artillery Regiment, which had been destroyed by British forces during the Battle of Beda Fomm on 6–7 February 1941.
 The division participated in the Invasion of Yugoslavia and returned to Milan on 31 May 1941.
-There the division received on 23 June the two remaining artillery groups of its two sister divisions 1st Cavalry Division "Eugenio di Savoia" and 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro", which allowed the "Principe Amedeo Duca d'Aosta" to raise the 3rd Horse Artillery Regiment for the division's upcoming deployment to the Eastern front.
+There the division received on 23 June the two remaining horse artillery groups of its two sister divisions 1st Cavalry Division "Eugenio di Savoia" and 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro", which allowed the "Principe Amedeo Duca d'Aosta" to form the 3rd Horse Artillery Regiment for the division's upcoming deployment to the Eastern front.